proot-me/blog/drafts/writing_tests.md

 ## Example Script

-Copy the following contents to `test/test-example.sh` file:
+Copy the following contents to the `test/test-example.sh` file:

 ```sh
 #!/bin/sh